bartelsk/PowerDesigner/Repository/CLI/README.md

 ## Introduction

 This PowerDesigner Repository CLI enables interaction with the PowerDesigner Repository from the command line.
-It allows:
+It can:
-- working with documents, such as check-in and check-out, lock and freeze and get / set permissions
+- Work with documents (models, extensions, et cetera)
+- Manage users and groups
--
+- Create and delete branches

+## Prerequisites
+Please refer to the prerequisites in the [README](../README.md) file in the root of this repository.

-## License
+## Quickstart

-- The PowerDesigner Repository Client Library is licensed under the [Apache License, Version 2.0](/LICENSE).